Schwartzkers/cvs-scm/README.md

 # CVS for Visual Studio Code

 The extension provides CVS (Concurrent Versions System) support to VS Code.
 CVS is an older Source Control Management (SCM) system.
-The extension integrates CVS into VS Code's SCM interface for a familar user experience such as git.
+The extension integrates CVS into VS Code's SCM interface for a familiar user experience such as git.

 ## Pre-requisites
 CVS client software is [installed](https://www.nongnu.org/cvs/).

-**For remote CVS severs (pserver & ext) ensure the CVS client can login/connect successfully before using the extension.
+**For remote CVS servers (pserver & ext) ensure the CVS client can login/connect successfully before using the extension.
 Future versions of the extension will attempt to detect and warn when the CVS server cannot be accessed.**

 ## Features

-The extenstioin will automatically activate when it detects source code managed by CVS.
+The extension will automatically activate when it detects source code managed by CVS.
 It provides the following features:
 - Add new file or folder to the repository:
 - Remove file from repository:
 - Commit changes to the repository:
 - Merge changes from the repository into local copy
 - Discard local changes and revert to the repository revision.
-- View diffs between locally modifed file and repository revision.
+- View diffs between locally modified file and repository revision.
 - Display branch and revision number of file opened in active editor.

 ## Source Control States